 I love the Oscar Wilde quote – “be yourself, everyone else is already taken”…I have re-used it so many times, I know its origin and what it means, but I know little about the person who originated that perfect quote…so, I did a little digging on the man himself, Oscar Wilde,…

-Oscar Wilde in my view was a bad boy of the literary world.
+Oscar Wilde, in my view, was a bad boy of the literary world.
 He wasn’t afraid to shock and say exactly what was on his mind, even if it meant ruffling a few feathers and disrupting the status quo.
-I like Wilde’s whimsicality and his easy breezy view, on life and society.
-He was described as having “flamboyant wit, talent, charm and aestheticism ( The doctrine that beauty is the basic principle from which all other principles, especially moral ones, are derived)”.
-Wilde believed that people should be allowed to be exactly who they really are no matter who disagrees.
+I like Wilde’s whimsicality and his easy, breezy view on life and society.
+He was described as having “flamboyant wit, talent, charm and aestheticism (The doctrine that beauty is the basic principle from which all other principles, especially moral ones, are derived)”.
+Wilde believed people should be allowed to be exactly who they really are no matter who disagrees.

-Oscar Wilde began to practice his aesthetic mode of life.
+Oscar Wilde practiced his aesthetic mode of life.
 Wilde kept his hair long and affected a highly stylized dress and manner.
 His rooms were well appointed.
 His collection of blue china was famous.
 Wilde’s pose was what he leveraged for his initial forays into fame.
 Wilde had many acolytes.
 But he also had his detractors, who at one point trashed his room.

-Oscar wrote on of my favorite movies, the importance of being earnest, some of his other work includes:
+Oscar wrote one of my favorite movies, the importance of being earnest, some of his other work includes: